HallowgateProject/FMS_BitterKola/README.md

  ```

 ### First login and test
 Launch a Web browser and see your new Web application.
-To log in using the *root* account
-the default password is *Password1*.
-Please change it ASAP.
+Username *root*, default password is *Password1*.

 ## Configuration